-The manufacturing employees' connection to interstate commerce was remote and indirect, he concluded, and so was the likelihood that any strike in which they might engage might impede commerce among the states.
-174 Reverting to an aged analysis that organizing employees violated anti-trust statutes by "conspiring" to restrain trade, McReynolds declared, "There is no conspiracy to interfere with commerce unless it can be said to exist among the employees who became members of the union."
-175
+The manufacturing employees' connection to interstate commerce was remote and indirect, he concluded, and so was the likelihood that any strike in which they might engage might impede commerce among the states.174 Reverting to an aged analysis that organizing employees violated anti-trust statutes by "conspiring" to restrain trade, McReynolds declared, "There is no conspiracy to interfere with commerce unless it can be said to exist among the employees who became members of the union."175

-McReynolds rejected the notion that the Constitution is a "living" document and that its meaning evolves over time.
-176 If the Constitution was to be changed, it should be done through the formal amendment process, not by judicial interpretation, he felt.
-177 As the Court changed and, with it, its interpretation of the Constitution, McReynolds departed more frequently "from the outwardly calm detachment of the judge."
-178
+McReynolds rejected the notion that the Constitution is a "living" document and that its meaning evolves over time.176 If the Constitution was to be changed, it should be done through the formal amendment process, not by judicial interpretation, he felt.177 As the Court changed and, with it, its interpretation of the Constitution, McReynolds departed more frequently "from the outwardly calm detachment of the judge."178

 Justice McReynolds used logic and established formulae mechanically, uncritically, and almost exclusively, as premises to support conclusions previously reached which closely approximated prejudices.
-He seemingly rejected the assumption that constitutional principles, as the instruments and the products of decisions, have a social relevance and dimension to which they were initially sensitive and to which they should be kept sensitive.179 previous seventeen years.
-181 Thirty-five percent of all the dissents that he authored in his nearly twenty-seven years came during his last five years on the Bench.
-182 On February 5, 1937, when Roosevelt proposed his infamous "court-packing" plan, McReynolds was one of the targets.
+He seemingly rejected the assumption that constitutional principles, as the instruments and the products of decisions, have a social relevance and dimension to which they were initially sensitive and to which they should be kept sensitive.179

+Between January 1935 and June 1936, Roosevelt's New Deal was challenged in twelve crucial cases.
+McReynolds was the only one of the nine Justices to vote against the administration in every case.180 He wrote 146 dissents after 1932, compared to only 164 in his previous seventeen years.181 Thirty-five percent of all the dissents that he authored in his nearly twenty-seven years came during his last five years on the Bench.182 On February 5, 1937, when Roosevelt proposed his infamous "court-packing" plan, McReynolds was one of the targets.
 The bill proposed adding a Justice to the Court for every sitting Justice who was more than seventy years old to give it "younger blood" and to "vitalize the courts."
 All four of the horsemen were older than seventy at the time, as were Hughes and Brandeis.
-The plan was similar to one that McReynolds had proposed as Attorney General in order to provide substitutes for disabled judges during the Wilson administration.
-183 however, This time, McReynolds objected.
-184 He and the other "horsemen" met regularly at his home to develop a strategy to defeat the plan.
-Their favored approach was to have Justice Van Devanter resign in order to give Roosevelt the opportunity to replace him and to strengthen his support on the nine-member Court.
-185 McReynolds also broke with protocol and publicly criticized the plan.
-186 This brought him considerable public disapproval.
-He was called "Scrooge," and, in the press, "he was variously characterized as a man of 'sheer ugliness of disposition' who 'seemed to nurse a gnawing grudge against mankind', the 'Supreme Court's greatest human tragedy', 'a tragic lonely figure."
-187 "Elsewhere he was described as 'vine-grisly conservative', 'the narrowest, rudest, and laziest man on the bench', a 'man with a dry heart'.
+The plan was similar to one that McReynolds had proposed as Attorney General in order to provide substitutes for disabled judges during the Wilson administration.183 time.
+This however, McReynolds objected.184 He and the other "horsemen" met regularly at his home to develop a strategy to defeat the plan.
+Their favored approach was to have Justice Van Devanter resign in order to give Roosevelt the opportunity to replace him and to strengthen his support on the nine-member Court.185 McReynolds also broke with protocol and publicly criticized the plan.186 This brought him considerable public disapproval.
+He was called "Scrooge," and, in the press, "he was variously characterized as a man of 'sheer ugliness of disposition' who 'seemed to nurse a gnawing grudge against mankind', the 'Supreme Court's greatest human tragedy', 'a tragic lonely figure."187 "Elsewhere he was described as 'vine-grisly conservative', 'the narrowest, rudest, and laziest man on the bench', a 'man with a dry heart'.
 Time Magazine called him 'antisemitic', 'intolerably rude', 'savagely sarcastic', 'incredibly reactionary', 'Puritanical', and 'prejudiced'.
-An unsigned article in Fortune attributed to him a 'flauntingly disagreeable character."188 The Justice's personal correspondence became so hostile and threatening that he withdrew to his study and spent time every day burning letters in his fireplace.
-189
+An unsigned article in Fortune attributed to him a 'flauntingly disagreeable character.""188 The Justice's personal correspondence became so hostile and threatening that he withdrew to his study and spent time every day burning letters in his fireplace.189